SergeyKhizhnyak/Android/README.md

 # Overview

-Thhis project is a set of modules which represent the result of studing how to create Android apps use Android views and other elements.
+This project is a set of modules which represent the result of studying how to create Android apps use Android views and other elements.

 # Navigation